-A qualified Structures Specialist should be consulted if a strength of more than 2,000lb to support the opening is needed.
+A qualified Structures Specialist should be consulted if a Design Load of more than 2,000lb is needed to support the opening.

 LACED POST SHORE

 This shore uses 4-pneumatic struts with wood header.
 Each strut will need a metal, manufactured base.